cardstack/cardstack/packages/hub/README.md

  - `CORDE_BOT_TOKEN`: The bot token for the cordebot
  - `CARDBOT_ID`: The bot ID for the cardbot
  - `CARDBOT_TOKEN`: The bot token for the cardbot
- - `CARDBOT_ALLOWED_GUILDS`: The discord server ID that the cardbot is allowed to communicate on (this should be the server that you added the cardbot to).
+ - `CARDBOT_ALLOWED_GUILDS`: A comma separated list of the discord server IDs that the cardbot is allowed to communicate on.
+This should be the server(s) that you added the cardbot to.
  - `CARDBOT_ALLOWED_CHANNELS`: A comma separated list of channel IDs the cardbot is allowed to communicate in.

  (Note: to easily obtain server and channel ID's enable  `User Settings -> Advanced -> Enable Developer Mode` in Discord.
 This will reveal a "Copy ID" item in the settings panel for servers and channels to retrieve these ID's.)